denten-papers/harcourt-exposed/intro.md

 observe the state of total surveillance.
 Conditioned by the Foucauldian image of the panopticon I expected to see docile bodies, the control of activity, hierarchical observation, the panopticon.
-Instead, we were all struck by the dilapidated, almost abandoned feeling of the facility grounds.
+Instead, we were all struck by the dilapidated, almost abandoned feeling of the grounds.
 At one point, a young guard, not in uniform yet, on the way to start her shift, ushered us in quickly and probably without following protocol.
-She led us through rooms filled with well-used riot gear, past guards eating breakfast, through hallways lined with posters about job safety, potlucks, and charity football games.
+She led us through rooms filled with well-used riot gear, past guards eating breakfast, through hallways lined with hand-written bills about job safety, potlucks, and charity football games.

 We were on the way to a wing of the building which housed the classrooms.
 But at some point, while walking up a staircase, our guide ducked out into a side